From This Day Forward - Historic Outdoor Drama

 |Address||400 Church Street NW, Valdese, NC, 28690|

 The outdoor drama "From This Day Forward" written by Fred Cranford is the flagship show of Old Colony Players.
-The summer of 2018 will mark the 50th anniversary season of production.
 This drama tells the story of the Waldenses, a people from the area known as the Cottian Alps in Northern Italy near the French border, and the founders of the Town of Valdese.